Averyy/esphome-custom-components/components/hlk_ld2413/README.md

 -   Try power cycling the sensor
 -   Increase distance from potential interference sources
 -   Check the logs for specific error messages
--   The component will automatically retry calibration once if the first attempt fails
+-   The component will automatically retry calibration

 ### Calibration Timing